xiongyichun/RADAR/README.md

 ## Usage

-RADAR pipeline can break down into three main steps:
+RADAR pipeline can break down into three main steps, while read mapping and RNA-editing calling are integrated into one command during operation:

 ### STEP 1: Read mapping and RNA-editing calling
 * For paired-end RNA-seq data: <br />